Two Children Among Five People Shot On Bronx Street: Sources

 The shooting occurred near the corner of East 153rd Street and Courtlandt Avenue in the Melrose neighborhood just before 4 p.m., multiple sources tell NBC New York.

+Surveillance video showed a gunman run toward someone before firing at least five times.
+The owner of a nearby liquor store said several of the injured victims ran into his store for help.

 The youngest victims is believed to be just 10 years old, according to police sources.
-A 14-year-old girl was also shot in the leg, sources said.
+A 14-year-old girl was also shot in the leg, sources said, as well as a 19-year-old woman.

 A police investigation is ongoing.